 Lake Avenue Playground and Beach in Seaside Park

-If your family enjoys a quieter playground scene, Lake Avenue Playground and Beach in Seaside Park might be your perfect spot.
-This laid-back bayside beach is family-oriented and home to a super cute playground.
+Lake Avenue Playground and Beach in Seaside Park might be your perfect spot if your family enjoys a quieter playground scene.
+This laid-back bayside beach is family-oriented and home to one of the super cute playgrounds in New Jersey.
 Soak up the sun and enjoy the swings that fly over the sand and give you beautiful water views.

 Lake Avenue Playground and Beach